On this page:

 The Reconstruction of Whitchurch Bridge

+Whitchurch Bridge, built in 1902, has come to the end of its useful life and is currently being reconstructed.
 The Company intends to retain the existing appearance of the Bridge.
-The reconstruction will involve the installation of new piers (ie the vertical columns secured in the river bed) supporting new, load-bearing longitudinal girders under the roadway, with the existing piles, pier caps and latticework side girders retained as key visual elements.
+The reconstruction will involve the installation of new piers (ie the vertical columns secured in the river bed) supporting new, load-bearing longitudinal girders under the roadway.
+The existing piers will remain in place but become non-loadbearing, and the existing pier capitals and latticework side girders will be taken away for refurbishment and then put back as key visual elements.
 The width of the Bridge will not be increased, and the headroom and width of the four river channels will not be reduced.

 Oxfordshire County Council (OCC) is managing the reconstruction project on behalf of the Company.
 Architectural design was undertaken by Jacobs, with detailed engineering design and tender documentation delivered by Atkins UK.
-The main contractor is Birse Civils Ltd., with contract supervision (on behalf of the Company) by Atkins UK.
+The main contractor is Balfour Beatty - the separate identity of Birse Civils Ltd, the division of the Balfour Beatty group to which the contract was awarded, is being phased out.
+Contract supervision on behalf of the Company is by Atkins UK.

 The reconstruction contract is being managed within the framework of the "NEC Engineering and Construction Contract (ECC), 3rd edition (June 2005), Option C - Target Contract with Activity Schedule".
 Guidance Notes on the NEC3 model are available here.